What is the Purpose of Meditation?

 This is but just a momentary phase and you can focus back on your breath.

-With purposeful meditation practices, you will begin to experience inner joy, relief, and satisfaction.
+With a purposeful practice of meditation, you will begin to experience inner joy, relief, and satisfaction.
 No matter how tough your current situation is, you can learn to develop the habit of balancing your life by not allowing your mental peace vanish away.

 You must learn to apply the techniques of being balanced in both difficult and happy situations.